 While the technique may be simple, what are the benefits?

 Most people who practise transcendental meditation will tell you how it can reduce stress, help you sleep better, and make you feel energised.

 Practising transcendental meditation and emptying your mind can help make you more attentive, improve your self-confidence, and generally improve your quality of life.

-“In this meditation we do not concentrate or control the mind.
+“In this meditation, we do not concentrate or control the mind.
 We let the mind follow its natural instinct toward greater happiness, and it goes within and it gains bliss consciousness in the being.” - Maharishi Mahesh Yogi

 According to Maharishi, transcendental meditation creates an awakened state when you’re resting which can help alleviate tension and anxiety.
-Self-awareness can help you manage stress and make us more aware of what’s happening to us.
+It also spurs creativity and self-awareness.

-The goal of transcendental meditation is to improve your physical, mental, and spiritual well-being.
+As with all forms of meditation, one by-product of transcendental meditation is to improve your physical, mental, and spiritual well-being.